 To add a comment (e.g., a note about your last call with the customer), click the Comment link in the header of the History Section.
 The background of the history section turns yellow to indicate that it is in edit mode.
 If the section is already in edit mode, you can also add a comment by clicking the Comment tab.
 Depending on your system configuration, the Rich Text Editor might already contain a certain template, e.g., your signature.
 You can select a template for your comment by clicking the Change link in the Template context menu.
 To remove a template, click the Remove link in the context menu.
+Templates can include attachments which can be deselected as needed.
 Please see Templates for Creating Emails or Comments for a detailed description of templates.
 Write your comment using the Rich Text Editor and click Add Comment to save it.